haiderriazkhan/haiderriazkhan.com/_posts/projects/2025-04-01-Red-Calendar.md

   thumb: red-cal.png
 published: true
 ---
-Red Calendar is an arts and action calendar serving NYC.
+Red Calendar is a NYC based arts and action calendar.
 Managed by a team of editors, the Calendar also encourages cross-pollination among NYC's leftist/arts/culture communities.
 Anyone can add events for free, pending editor approval!